 Strengthening customer service

-A strong supply chain not only helps to resolve much of logistics issues but also help in delivering the best customer service.
-As the managers can easily access information through devices and mobile apps to track the complete journey details and real-time reports, it becomes easy to identify issues, contact the customer to manage their expectations or make necessary arrangements.
-Customer also has complete control and visibility that enhances the whole supply chain transactions.
+A strong supply chain not only helps to resolve much of logistics issues but also helps in delivering the best customer service.
+As the managers can easily access information through devices and mobile apps to track the complete journey details and real-time reports, it becomes easy to identify issues, contact the customer to manage their expectations, or make necessary arrangements.
+The customer also has complete control and visibility that enhances the whole supply chain transactions.